 The texture of this Bagel is perfection to me.
 The outside of the Bagel became slightly crunchy and yet soft at the same time when toasted, which is my must requirement when eating my Bagel.
 The inner texture is compact and dense just like a Bagel should be.

-Add the 3/4 cup water and slightly melted butter, and mix on low-speed with the dough hook until combined.
+- Wet Ingredients: Add alternately half of the 3/4 cup water and slightly melted butter, and mix on low-speed with the regular hook attachment for about 30 seconds.
+Change to dough hook and continue mixing until combined.
 Raise the mixer speed to medium and kneed for about 10 minutes.
-The dough should be smooth and thick, but slightly sticky.
+The dough should be smooth and elastic, but soft and slightly sticky.
+If the dough is too wet, add 1-2 tbsp flour.

-Take the dough out of the bowl, and form it into a ball.
-Divide the dough into 3-4 pieces.
-Form into a ball, and using the palm of your hand, flatten the dough about 3 inches diameter.
-Use your thumb to create a hole in the center and work through the hole to make it larger, about 1.5inch in diameter.
+- Portion and Shape the Dough: Take the dough out of the bowl, and form it into a ball.
+Divide the dough into 4 -5 pieces.
+Form into a ball, and using the palm of your hand, flatten the dough about 4 inches diameter.
+Use your thumb to create a hole in the center and work through the hole to make it larger, about 2-inch in diameter.
 You can use cookie cutter to create a hole, but I like doing i using my thumb to avoid any leftover dough.
+You can also use a cookie cutter as a guide to measure the size of the bagel.

-- Brush top and sides with egg wash, then sprinkle with sesame seeds, poppy seeds or powdered parmesan cheese.
+- Egg Wash: Brush top and sides with egg wash, then sprinkle with sesame seeds, poppy seeds, everything bagel or powdered Parmesan cheese.
 Do it one at a time so that the egg wash is still wet for the toppings to stick.

 - for medium size (4 pieces) – bake 18 minutes or until the top turns brown